pybamm-team/PyBaMM/gmproj/README.md

 Data files not included in this repo, please download from this [Google Drive Folder](https://drive.google.com/drive/folders/1HMSKodHRnhgZWOlPLtjzm5fXx6zkhF-c?usp=sharing) and paste the files in the empty data folder provided.

+Ensure to paste the data in the corresponding subfolders.